spirit-stone-world/token-core/README.md

-# Spirit Stone Contracts for Cairo-1.0
+# Spirit Stone Contracts for Cairo
 This is an ERC-20 contract modified according to OpenZeppelin's [implementation](https://github.com/OpenZeppelin/cairo-contracts/blob/cairo-1/src/openzeppelin/token/erc20.cairo) and it features the following characteristics:

 -  There is no initial allocation, all tokens are generated through minting.